lakshaysharma14/DataScience-JHU/README.md

 # DataScience-JHU(Data Science Specialisation - John Hopkins)
-The Repository contains the Programming Assignments present there in the course
+The Repository contains the Programming Assignments and Projects present there in the course